ceramicnetwork/docs/docs/tools/overview.md

 IDX refers to both the [Identity Index specification](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-11/CIP-11.md) and a set of tools (libraries and CLI).

-While the specification is still current, the IDX tools are now **deprecated** in favor of Glaze and Self.ID presented above.
+While the specification is still actively used, the IDX SDK and tools are now **deprecated** in favor of Glaze and Self.ID presented above.

 [IDX overview](idx/overview.md){: .md-button }